GeorgJunker/TurtleSim/README.md

 A premade input file is included in the repository (input.inp).
 It includes all available settings.

-**Step 2: Run the executable TurtleSim.sh**
+**Step 2: Run the executable TurtleSim**

+Run either TurtleSim.bat (Windows) or TurtleSim.sh (Mac) depending on your OS.

-Running the executable TurtleSim.sh will gather all input files in your current directory.
+Running the executable will gather all input files in your current directory.

 It will run a simulation on each input file.